AmandaCIdev/full-stack-capstone/README.md

 <img src="static/images/logo.jpeg" width="100%" height="100%">
 </p>

-2. **Landing Page Image - wellness**
+2. **Landing Page Image - Event Flip Cards**
-   - The landing area includes a photograph and text below that clearly identify the purpose of the business and the type of product and service it offers.
+   - The landing area features engaging flip cards designed for children to flip 180°, revealing event details on the reverse side, effectively conveying the website's purpose and the range of services offered.

 3. **Footer**
-   - The footer is featured on all four pages and contains two sections: social media links and website creators.
+   - The footer, present on all pages, comprises two sections: one containing social media link to GitHub, and the other acknowledging the website project portfolio by name.

   <p align="center">
   <img src="static/images/Default.jpeg" width="100%" height="100%">